Retail AIFs prospectus requirements.

 The prospectus must disclose details of the management company and general partners.
 Their form in law, head office and any group of which they are member must be disclosed.

-The names and positions in the management company of a general partner, the members of management and supervisory functions, their experience current and past relevant to the fund and details of their main activities outside the management company or general partner which are of significance.
+The names and positions in the management company of a general partner, the members of management and supervisory functions, their experience current and past relevant to the fund and details of their main activities outside the management company or general partner are of significance.

 Details of service providers must be disclosed.
 The material provisions of contracts must be disclosed.
 Other significant activities engaged in by the manager and any entity providing management functions must be disclosed.

-The prospectus must disclose and describe in a comprehensive manner, risks applicable to investing in a particular fund.
+The prospectus must disclose and describe, in a comprehensive manner, risks applicable to investing in a particular fund.
 It must make reference to

 - prices falling as well as rising,